 Consultation with Officers of the Authority

-On completion of these enquiries the Executive will make a recommendation to the Board of the Authority (“the Board”) as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.
-Please note that for this purpose the Chief Executive of the Authority is part of the executive staff, and does not take his place at the licence hearing as a member of the Board.
+On completion of all enquiries the processing staff will make a recommendation as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.

-The Executive's recommendation is no more than this.
-The decision on whether or not to grant a licence is made by the Board, who may accept, or reject, the recommendation of the Executive.
+The recommendation is purely that.
+The decision to issue a licence is made by the decision making body, which may accept, or reject, the recommendation of the processing staff.

-The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Authority.
+The decision will be notified to the applicant subsequently in writing.
 Reasons will be provided for a negative decision and for the imposition of conditions on a licence.

 If an applicant is aggrieved by a decision of the Authority not to issue a licence or to attach conditions to a licence, it may seek a review by the Financial Services Tribunal.

-This Tribunal is set up on an ad hoc basis, and is made up of individuals who are independent of both the Authority and applicant.
-The Financial Services Tribunal cannot overturn the Authority’s decision but can refer the case back to the Authority for reconsideration based on its findings.
+This Tribunal is made up of individuals who are independent of both the Authority and applicant.
+The Financial Services Tribunal can confirm, vary or revoke the decision.

-Any right of review (e.g. to the Financial Services Tribunal) will be explained to the applicant in the letter communicating the decision of the Board.
+Any right of review (e.g. to the Financial Services Tribunal) will be explained to the applicant in the letter communicating licensing the decision.